 –Just listen to me.

 Yes, I’ve heard all of those things and more.
 I’ve often been invisible, too, especially after I passed 50.
 But what women in journalism will always have is the power of the written word and sometimes the spoken word.
 So, when a male member of a public board recently told me, “You don’t need to be writing this down,” I immediately knew what to do.
-I quickly scribbled his comments in my reporter’s notebook and replied, “I can write whatever I want to write.” … I did and hope you do, too.
+I quickly did just that: I scribbled his comments in my reporter’s notebook and replied, “I can write whatever I want to write.” … I did, and hope you do, too.